XxZeroGravityxX/XxZeroGravityxX/README.md

 I'm looking to cooperate in any of the fields above or a new one to learn new tools and topics.

-📫 How to reach me:
+📫 How to reach me: www.linkedin.com/in/ignacioa-sanchezb
-LinkedIn: www.linkedin.com/in/ignacioa-sanchezb